-It's much more pleasant to join a tour and hike from the Wolgan Valley to the tunnel.
+It's better to join a tour and hike from the Wolgan Valley to the tunnel.

-Bebeah Gardens is a cool climate garden that sprawls over 12 acres.
+Bebeah Gardens is a cool climate garden that sprawls over 5 hectares.

 There are impressive and towering trees like oaks, magnolias and conifers.
 And beautiful hedges of species like azaleas and camellias.